 - Flashlight or headlamp

-- Keep cutting tools sharp — dull tools are dangerous and frustrating
+- Keep cutting tools sharp — dull tools are frustrating and dangerous in equal measure

-- Wipe metal tools with an oily rag to prevent rust
+- Wipe metal surfaces with an oily rag to prevent rust, especially if the box lives in a humid environment

 The Bottom Line